BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 ## Nodemon

 To run a script in Node.js, you have to run `node index.js`.
-Whenever you make changes to this file, you have to rerun `node index.js`, this sucks right when you'll making so many changes like we'll be doing.
+Whenever you make changes to this file, you have to rerun `node index.js`, this sucks right when you're making so many changes like we'll be doing.
 That's why we need [nodemon](https://github.com/remy/nodemon), nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected.

 ```
 npm install -g nodemon